Motor Vehicle Accident Attorney

 Being involved in a motor vehicle accident can cause serious and sometimes permanent injuries.
-These can range from “soft tissue” injuries, also referred to as “whiplash”, to cuts and bruises, to broken bones, herniated discs and traumatic brain injuries (TBI).
-The attorneys at Dross Berman LLC have handled thousands of motor vehicle accident cases, and recovered millions from insurance companies.
+These can range from soft tissue injuries, referred to as “whiplash,” to cuts and bruises, broken bones, herniated discs, and traumatic brain injuries (TBI).
+The motor vehicle accidents attorneys at the law firm of Dross Berman LLC have handled thousands of motor vehicle accident cases and recovered millions from insurance companies.

-Our attorneys have learned through handling thousands of motor vehicle collision cases is that no car accident is the same, and not every car accident should be handled the same.
-The way your accident has impacted your life is a highly-individualized matter, and each person has a unique set of circumstances or challenges following a collision.
-The attorneys at Dross Berman LLC take the time to get to know you and your case, because this preparation leads to better results.
+Our motor vehicle accident injury attorneys have learned through handling thousands of motor vehicle collision cases that no car accident is the same, and not every car accident should be dealt with the same way.
+How an auto accident has impacted your life or the life of a loved one is a highly individualized matter, and each person has a unique set of circumstances or challenges following a collision.
+The car accident lawyers at Dross Berman LLC take the time to get to know you and your case because this preparation leads to better results.

 What should I do after a car accident?

 Being in a car accident is overwhelming and stressful.
 After a collision, you should take the following steps: